 The denial of what I really wanted to do with my fiction was going to kill me from stress if I kept trying to hide it.
-That's honestly what has propelled me into the person I am now, who is as open as I am now.
-That's not hyperbolic, unfortunately.
+That's what has propelled me into the person I am now, who is as open as I am now.
+That's... not a hyperbolic answer, unfortunately.

 Between ten and fifteen years ago, I didn't pay the impact my fiction had any mind.
 There was no impact to be had.
 I'd been told my whole life up until that point that I should draw Pretty things, Girl Appropriate things by most of the adults around me.
 Not monsters, blood, death, and gore.
 I should be drawing flowers and kitties, rainbows and puppies.

 I liked the monsters though - not the flowers.
 I liked the things that went bump in the night, because there were things in my life that went bump in the night that I couldn't escape like I could escape in fiction.
-Parents fighting often, an absurdly destructive divorce that I wouldn't realize until fifteen years too late I'd ended up on the wrong side of.
+Parents fighting often, an absurdly destructive divorce.
 An abusive, controlling, alcoholic parent.
 More that I care to not expose online.

 You know.
 The usual shit when you conjure up the idea of a "troubled kid".
 Maybe you were that kid too.
 I'm sorry we both went through hell - but we survived.
 That's worth something.

-So, I wrote and drew whatever I wanted to.
 I watched and read plenty of horror, both age appropriate and not.
-I tamed the monsters in my fiction, because having the ability to put it down if I needed to, or keep drawing and writing if I needed to, was a powerful feeling that helped me feel in control of circumstances I otherwise had no control over.
+I tamed the monsters in my fiction, because having the ability to put it down if I needed to, or keep drawing and writing if I needed to, was a powerful thing.
+It helped me feel in control of circumstances I otherwise had no control over.
 I vented all of my anger, confusion, and isolation through art and writing, a lot of which I never shared on the wider internet because...
 Well, the internet wasn't what it is now, and what I wrote and drew was for my own satisfaction.
 It was for no one else.

 Keep that in mind: What I drew and wrote was for no one but myself.

-I was a kid with no platform to speak of when I started sharing my work in ye olde 2006, and everything was still for my own satisfaction.
-Even when I had a bit of a platform after a few years, I was satisfying only myself, and I was never met with the same "You can't/shouldn't make that" that I got from well-meaning adults when I was a younger kid.
-Looking back, it felt nice to be utterly ignorant of the kind of force-fed shame that still squeezes me a little too tightly to this day.
+I was a kid with no platform to speak of when I started sharing my work in ye olde 2006, and everything was for my own satisfaction.
+Even when I had a bit of a platform after a few years, I was satisfying only myself, and I was never met with the same "You can't/shouldn't make that" that I got from well-meaning adults.
 I wish I could go back to that sense of security in myself, even if it was one of the only things I was secure about.

-I'm not sure when it all started to shift.
-It's like the frog in slowly heating water until it's boiling; you don't know what's happening, exactly, until it's too late.
-I didn't realize until too many years too late that I'd fallen into a social circle that condemned any kind of self-expression that was not Moral, not Just, not Proper Representation.
+I'm not sure when it started to shift.
+It's like the frog in slowly heating water; you don't know what's happening, exactly, until it's too late.
+I didn't realize until too many years too late that I'd fallen into a social circle that condemned any kind of self-expression that was not Moral, not Just, not Proper.
 Nevermind that the goalposts always, always kept moving for what was proper and decent and good.
 It was exhausting to try and keep up.
-For a while, it was easy - but when things started to feel wrong, I shoved it down as far as possible and tried to keep pretending, while more and more of myself kept slipping through and being seen.
+For a while, it was easy - but when things started to feel wrong, I shoved it down as far as possible and tried to keep pretending.

 You could not be messy, brutal, or romantic in the wrong way.
 You could like gore fiction, but not rape fiction.
 You could like snuffing "shitty people who deserve it" in your fiction, but you could never consider exploring the nuances of that "shitty person who deserved it" and how they came to be that.
 You could like the taboo - but it had to be the right kind of taboo.
 An acceptable amount of taboo.